montoyamoraga/tiny-trainable-instruments/certification/workshop-questionnaire-en.md

 <br/>

-2. Describe your experience with the Tiny Trainable Instruments in 3 words:
+2. Describe your experience with the Tiny trainable instruments in 3 words:

 <br/>

-3. What did you learn from using the Tiny Trainable Instruments?
+3. What did you learn from using the Tiny trainable instruments?

 <br/>

-4. Did you find your experience with the ​Tiny Trainable Instruments​ to be:
+4. Did you find your experience with the ​Tiny trainable instruments​ to be:

 * [ ] Relaxing
 * [ ] Stressful
 * [ ] Neither

-5. Would you continue using Tiny Trainable Instruments?
+5. Would you continue using Tiny trainable instruments?
 Why or why not?

 <br/>